WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 }
 ```

-The keys used by fontSizes are:
+The keys used by `fontSizes are:

-- `slug` A unique identifier for the size (you may remember this from the color palette).
+- `slug` A unique identifier for the size.
 - `size` The size value.
 This can be unitless or use any valid CSS value.
 - `name` The visible name in the editor.